JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/derived-data-types.md

 * key/value storage (like a data base) (dictionary).
 * Unordered group of elements of the same type.
 * Value of uninitialized map is nil.
-* Map is build on a hash table.
+* Map are build on a hash table.

 ### BASIC FORMAT